Bolivia TV: On air

 Of a state nature, two years later it became the tool with which the dictatorship of Hugo Bánzer tried to neutralize the influence of the mining stations, and to prevent them from operating successfully.
 In 1974, the government and COMIBOL distributed five thousand television sets in the mines with extensive payment facilities.
 According to testimonies from the families of the miners, the introduction of this new medium changed the views and expectations of the population, although later in 1978 the miners demanded the return and reopening of their radios through a stoppage of activities.
 TV Boliviana was financed largely by advertising.

 In addition to assuring security to Bolivia thanks to the telecommunications services, it was also suggested that ENTEL, the telecommunications company, should join Intelsat or another satellite consortium.
 On October 15, 1974, the signing of Supreme Decree Nº.
 11862 gave the company the complete right to exploit its signals in closed circuit technology.

 Between 1976 and 1977, TVB started experimenting live broadcasts between two cities.

 In 1977, the structure of the television market in the country was made up of nine television stations: eight managed by state universities with regional coverage (La Paz, Santa Cruz, Tarija, Cochabamba, Oruro, Sucre, Potosí and Trinidad), and one state network with national coverage.
 That same year General David Padilla authorized the granting of licenses for private television stations.
 However, before they were assigned, his regime suffered a coup by General García Meza, who promptly re-established the state monopoly on television, and appointed military rectors in the universities, so that its channels came under the close control of the Ministry of the Interior.
 The relative independence that these stations had until then was considerably reduced.

+That same year, it received its first camera (made by Ampex) manufactured especially for the network, for its coverage of the 1977 Bolivarian Games.